oauthstuff/draft-oauth-rar/main.md

 Parameter encoding is determined by the respective context.

-In the context of an authorization request according to [@!RFC6749], the parameter is encoded using the `application/x-www-form-urlencoded` format as shown in the following example (JSON string trimmed for brevity):
+In the context of an authorization request according to [@!RFC6749], the parameter is encoded using the `application/x-www-form-urlencoded` format as shown in the following example:

 ```
 GET /authorize?response_type=code&client_id=s6BhdRkqt3